 Year 6 - curriculum map - McGough and Kipling - September 2020

 Supporting your child with phonics

 You can find more information and some practical help in this information leaflet.

-In 2018, the DfE published a draft set of guidelines for their Relationships and Sex Education Policy that would become statutory in 2019.
+In 2018, the DfE published a draft set of guidelines for their Relationships and Sex Education Policy that would become statutory in 2020.